 The practical, hands-on teaching stimulates a spirit of enquiry through encouraging natural curiosity and reasoning.
 We develop the skills of observation, investigation and interpretation and equip our girls with a valuable knowledge and understanding of the world in which they live.
 Science is all around us and is ever changing, so it is vital that the girls are aware of their environment, the huge advances that have been made and the challenges we face.
 Helping the girls to understand as much as possible about Science will stimulate their imagination and their intellect and will give them a true love of the subject.

 Computing is integrated into the curriculum and underpins teaching and learning.
 We equip pupils to use computational thinking and creativity to enable them to be active participants in today’s digital world.
-The girls are familiar with, and skilled in, using computational technology and programming software, control, data logging technology, digital tablets and PCs in a challenging and stimulating environment, both inside and outside the classroom.
+The girls are familiar with, and skilled in, using computational technology and programming software, control, data logging technology, digital tablets and Chromebooks in a challenging and stimulating environment, both inside and outside the classroom.

 High-quality children’s literature lies at the core of the English curriculum, inspiring girls to develop as independent readers and confident writers.
 Starting with our phonics scheme in Reception, the girls explore the possibilities of the English language through daily lessons in creative writing, comprehension, grammar, spelling and handwriting.

 From Reception, the girls benefit from our innovative ‘Adelante’ Spanish language programme.
 They also enjoy learning French from Year 3.
 Our language specialist develops the girls’ linguistic skills but also fosters an appreciation of the cultures and countries of the languages the girls are learning about.

 The girls are challenged to develop their chronological knowledge, developing an understanding of why people behaved as they did and why events happened.
 They view and handle a range of primary and secondary sources and continue to hone their historical enquiry skills.
 Through History, the girls are given a context from which they can understand themselves and others.